ostef/Jai-Win32/README.md

 A module name can end with a `*` to match all modules starting with what is before the `*`

-You can also ignore types, functions and libraries that cause problems or that you don't need by adding them to a blacklist.json file.
+You can also ignore types, functions and libraries that cause problems or that you don't need by adding them to a blacklist.json file (simple wildcards are allowed).

 Example:
 ```